 The Commission on Aging (COA) is a voluntary group of individuals appointed by the Board of County Commissioners (BOCC) to provide information, guidance, advice and support to the Johnson County Area Agency on Aging (AAA) and to serve as a liaison to the BOCC concerning the needs of older county residents and services to meet those needs.
-COA meetings (see the 2017 meeting schedule) are open to the public and usually held at 9:00 a.m. the second Wednesday of the month in our Olathe office.
+COA meetings are open to the public and usually held at 9:00 a.m. the second Wednesday of the month in our Olathe office.
 Please call 913-715-8860 or email HSA-AAAWeb@jocogov.org for meeting information.
-The Commission honors individuals or groups with an annual Leadership in Aging award.
+See more information at https://www.jocogov.org/coa

 The Kansas Silver-Haired Legislature (KSHL) is a legislative advocacy group of seniors age 60 and over from across the state.
 They meet each fall in Topeka to share issues of concern to seniors and recommend legislation to the state legislature.
 Johnson County has six delegates elected every two years.
 If you have comments, support, or issues you would like to share, you may contact any member of the Johnson County Delegation.
 Read the Johnson County KSHL Delegation profiles.

 Legal Services - Seniors receive legal consultation and representation, education, and assistance with civil cases and access to public benefits, including issues such as housing, social security, Medicare/Medicaid, powers-of-attorney, living wills, and consumer advocacy.
 Services are provided by Kansas Legal Services (KLS) on a donation basis.
 Appointments can be scheduled at several locations throughout Johnson County.